The Legend of Barney Thomson

-The Legend of Barney Thomson, known in the United States as Barney Thomson, is a 2015 British comedy thriller film based on the 1999 novel The Long Midnight of Barney Thomson by Douglas Lindsay.
+The Legend of Barney Thomson, known in the United States as Barney Thomson, is a 2015 comedy thriller film based on the 1999 novel The Long Midnight of Barney Thomson by Douglas Lindsay.
 It is the directorial debut of Robert Carlyle, who also stars in the film, alongside Emma Thompson, Ray Winstone, Ashley Jensen and Brian Pettifer.
 It was previewed at the 2015 Edinburgh International Film Festival in June 2015 before its release on 24 July 2015.
 The film also won the BAFTA Scotland Award for Best Feature Film.

 Plot

 Set in Glasgow, the film centres around 50-year-old Barney Thomson, who works at Henderson's Barbers in Bridgeton and lives a life of desperate mediocrity.
 Barney's uninteresting life is turned upside down when he enters the grotesque and comically absurd world of a serial killer after accidentally killing his boss Wullie.

 The film starts with Thomson, who lives a dull life as a Glasgow barber for 20 years, looked over by the owner James' son, the manager Wullie.
 Detective Inspector Holdall, meanwhile, is inspecting a string of body parts mailed across the city; due to a lack of progress, the case is handed over to D.I.
 June Robertson.

 Wullie prepares to fire Thomson due to his pessimistic outbursts affecting business; after work one day, Thomson desperately pleads with Wullie, resulting in a struggle that causes him to accidentally stab him in the chest with a small set of scissors.
 A panicked Thomson bags the corpse and puts it in his car, which is witnessed by his friend Charlie.

 Holdall begins questioning and following Thomson, who denies any knowledge of Wullie's habits or whereabouts.
 Resorting to his mother Cemolina for help, Thomson hides the body at her place, and is later horrified to discover that she chopped it up, shrink wrapped and labeled the parts, and kept them in the freezer.
 When a slip of the tongue by Charlie causes Thomson's younger coworker Chris Porter to suspect him, Thomson quietly confesses it an accident.
 When Chris attempts to attack him, a frightened Thomson strikes him in the chest with a mop, inadvertently killing him.
 Wrapping him up, he brings him to Cemolina's apartment; however, when he removes Wullie's remains from the freezer, he notices an extra hand inside of it, along with a notebook with addresses to various places that the killer's body parts have been mailed; along with that, he finds out that his mother has been prostituting herself for younger men.